UniverseStudiosMC/UniverseJobs/docs/introduction/what-is-jobsadventure.md

 ## 🚀 Ready to Start?

-Now that you understand the vision of JobsAdventure, discover:
+Now that you understand the vision of UniverseJobs, discover:
 - [Detailed features](features.md)
 - [Compatibility and requirements](compatibility.md)
 - [Quick installation](../installation/quick-start.md)

 ---

-*JobsAdventure: The future of job plugins for Minecraft*
+*UniverseJobs: The future of job plugins for Minecraft*